DAF201/DAF201/README.md

 10/26/22

-I give up, I will start revive bloom-in instead...
+I give up, I will start to revive bloom-in instead...
 And upload file to bloom-in rather than make an FTP protocol...

 10/22/22